creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 To get things working you need to register the ThriftPlugin and define handlers for your service methods.

+The `ThriftPlugin` create a Hapi route at the given path on which to serve this Thrift service.

 ```typescript
 import * as Hapi from 'hapi'
 import { ThriftPlugin } from '@creditkarma/thrift-server-hapi'